NIGK17016U Environmental Soil Science

 This competence-line course teaches state-of the art research within the field of environmental soil science.

-- Management options to mitigate anthropogenic and environmental impacts
+- Management options to mitigate soil GHG emissions

-- Read scientific literature related to the course subjects.
+- Read, present and discuss scientific literature related to the course subjects.

 - Use correct scientific definitions and terms.